corvus-ch/horcrux/README.md

 ## Known issues

-The QR code format provide a limited feature set:

-* It only works for input data of size 2119 bytes or less.
-* It can not be used to recover the data.
+The QR code format provide a limited feature set and can not be used to recover the data.
+A tool like `zbarimg` from the [zbar libary][zbar] can be used to scan the qr codes so it can be read by the zbase32 format.

 ## Milestones

 * [x] Basic application
 * [x] Plain text format for print and easy scan/ocr
-* [ ] QR Code format for easier scanning
+* [x] QR Code format for easier scanning
 * [ ] Template system for custom output

 ## Contributing and license